Blitter: History

 In computers without hardware accelerated raster graphics, which includes most 1970s and 1980s home computers and IBM PC compatibles through the mid-1990s, the frame buffer is commonly stored in CPU-accessible memory.
 Drawing is accomplished by updating the frame buffer via software.
-For basic graphics routines, like compositing a smaller image into a larger one (such as for a video game) or drawing a filled rectangle, large amounts of memory need to be manipulated, and many cycles are spent fetching and decoding short loops of load/store instructions.
+For fundamental graphics routines, like compositing a smaller image into a larger one (such as for a video game) or drawing a filled rectangle, large amounts of memory need to be manipulated, and many cycles are spent fetching and decoding short loops of load/store instructions.
 For CPUs without caches, the bus requirement for instructions is as significant as data.
 To reduce the size of the frame buffer, a single byte may not necessarily correspond to a pixel, but contain 8 single-bit pixels, 4 two-bit pixels, or a pair of 4-bit pixels.
 Manipulating packed pixels requires extra shifting and masking operations on the CPU.

 Blitters were developed to offload repetitive tasks of copying data or filling blocks of memory faster than possible by the CPU.
 This can be done in parallel with the CPU and also handle special cases which would be significantly slower if coded by hand, such as skipping over pixels marked as transparent or handling data that isn't byte-aligned.

 Blitters in computers and video games

 1973: The Xerox Alto, where the term bit blit originated, has a bit block transfer instruction implemented in microcode, making it much faster than the same operation written on the CPU.
 The microcode was implemented by Dan Ingalls.

+1978: The Bally Astrocade home console has primitive blitter hardware.

-1982: In addition to drawing shape primitives, the NEC µPD7220 video display processor can transfer rectangular bitmaps to display memory via direct memory access and fill rectangular portions of the screen.
+1982: In addition to drawing shape primitives, the NEC μPD7220 video display processor can transfer rectangular bitmaps to display memory via direct memory access and fill rectangular portions of the screen.
+The design was licensed by Intel and sold as the 82720 graphics display controller.

 1982: The Robotron: 2084 arcade video game from Williams Electronics includes two blitter chips which allow the game to have up to 80 simultaneously moving objects.
 Performance was measured at roughly 910 KB/second.
 The blitter operates on 4-bit (16 color) pixels where color 0 is transparent, allowing for non-rectangular shapes.
 Williams used the same hardware in other games from the time period, including Sinistar and Joust.

 1984: The MS-DOS compatible Mindset personal computer contains a custom VLSI chip to move rectangular sections of a bitmap.
 The hardware handles transparency and eight modes for combining the source and destination data.
 The Mindset was claimed to have graphics up to 50x faster than IBM PC compatibles of the time, but the system was not successful.

 1985: One of the coprocessors in the Amiga personal computer is a blitter.
-The first US patent filing to use the term blitter was "Personal computer apparatus for block transfer of bit-mapped image data," assigned to Commodore-Amiga, Inc. The blitter performs an arbitrary boolean operation on three bit vectors of size 16:
+The first US patent filing to use the term blitter was "Personal computer apparatus for block transfer of bit-mapped image data," assigned to Commodore-Amiga, Inc. The blitter performs an arbitrary Boolean operation on three bit vectors of size 16: